jansmolders86/mediacenterjs/README.md

 Or download it directly from github of course.

 After you have downloaded MediacenterJS, click on the .bat file (in Windows) to start the project.
+(make sure nodemon is properly installed. if not go to the directory of MediacenterJS in the terminal/command prompt and typ npm install nodemon )

-Or make sure you have browsed to the root of MediaCenterJS in the terminal/command prompt and type 'node index'.
+Or browsed to the root directory of MediaCenterJS in the terminal/command prompt and type:
+	node index

 If you close this window, MCJS will stop working.
 You can also see usefull information about what the server is doing, including error messages and other usefull information.